rgreminger/tilburg-science-hub/docs/index.md

 *Tilburg Science Hub* is an open-source resource repository that supports students and researchers in the social sciences to *efficiently manage data- and computation-intensive projects*.

-To get you started, we recommend you to follow our *Boot camp in Scientific Computaing and Reproducible Science*.
+To get you started, we recommend you to follow our *Boot camp in Scientific Computing and Reproducible Science*.

 ### Boot camp in Scientific Computing and Reproducible Science